dragnet-org/dragnet/README.md

 $ make test
 ```

-### Installing without vagrant
+### Installing without Vagrant

-1. Install numpy, a new version of Cython and [lxml](http://lxml.de/installation.html).
-You can install numpy and cython with pip, but lxml may require some
-additional packages (libxml2).
+1. Install the dependencies need for Dragnet.
+The build depends on numpy,
+Cython and lxml (which in turn depends on `libxml2`).
+We use `provision.sh`
+to provision the Vagrant VM so you can use it as a template and modify
+as appropriate for your operation system.
 2. Clone the master branch: `git clone git@github.com:seomoz/dragnet.git`
 3. Install the requirements: `sudo pip install -r dragnet/requirements.txt`
 4. Build dragnet